TheRealAnonymous008/quartz/content/personal/ideas/Creativity.md

 [^9]: [[101 Things I Learned in Architecture School]] Item 98
 [^10]: [[__links/books/Story by Robert McKee|McKee Ch.
 3]]
 [^11]: [[Rules of Play -- Game Design Fundamentals by Salen and Zimmerman|Salen and Zimmerman Ch.
 1]] - they describe it as Rules, Play and Culture respectively.
+[^12]: [[The Art of Game Design -- A Book of Lenses by Schell|Schell Ch.
+7]] - begins with a recounting that changed the author's perspective on Creativity forever.